How to potty train your toddler

 - They're old enough to have bladder control

-Toilet training is much easier when children are aged two and upwards.
+Toilet training is much easier with children aged two and upwards.
 Proper toilet training is virtually impossible for a child under 18 months because the sphincters (muscle outlets) of the bladder and bowel aren't yet under their control.

-Bear in mind there's a wide variation in how quickly toddlers potty train, some of which is probably genetic.
-Lateness in acquiring bladder and bowel control runs in families and boys may take longer to get the hang of it than girls.
+Bear in mind that there's a wide variation in how quickly toddlers start potty training.
+Lateness in acquiring bladder and bowel control can be genetic and boys may take longer to get the hang of it than girls.

-- They have awareness that they're doing a poo or a wee
+- They know they're doing a poo or a wee

 - They're showing an interest in the potty or toilet